kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

       - Hardware Security Module (HSM)
       - AWS KMS
   - Avilability:
       - Not Multi-AZ.
-Available only in one AZ
+RedShift Cluster can only be available in one AZ
       - Can restore snapshots in new AZs, if required
   - 2 node types:
       - Dense Compute (SSD based)-  For performance and compute